Religious Movements of the Sprawl

 Dr. Naomi Park

-Former Collective researcher expelled for advocating fragment preservation.
-Operates a clinic in the Wastes, helping fragment carriers stabilize their integration.
-Has successfully guided 34 carriers.
+Former Collective researcher expelled for advocating fragment preservation rather than destruction.
+Operates a clinic in the Wastes, helping fragment carriers stabilize their integration—work that makes her enemies on all sides.
+Age 52.
+Has successfully guided 34 carriers through stable integration.
 The Collective's Purifier faction has tried to kill her twice.
+Her clinic serves as an informal gathering point for those who discover Synthesist ideas on their own.

 The Sprawl's religious movements exist in a web of alliances, rivalries, and uneasy truces.
 No single movement can eliminate the others—the result is a theological cold war where every fragment discovery, every convert, and every act of violence shifts the balance.